calebelee05/CS180-Lab23-Team1-Project/README.md

 Designing and building the graphical user interface for the marketplace.

 ## GUI.java
+The GUI class starts the main program, displaying the GUI to the user and interacts with the server through the Client object.
     Fields
     - ActionListener actionListener: ActionListener for handling general actionevents on the GUI
     - ActionListener itemListActionListener: ActionListener for handling actionevents in item listing option on the GUI